 “We are delighted to have received the Green Flag Award for 22nd year running”.

-“The award celebrates high quality green spaces like Cockington.
-It is great acknowledgement of the huge effort made by everyone involved in caring for this very special part of Torbay.
+“The award celebrates high-quality green spaces like Cockington.
+It is a great acknowledgement of the huge effort made by everyone involved in caring for this very special part of Torbay.
 We could not have achieved the Green Flag for 22 consecutive years without the generous help of Cockington’s friends and volunteers, for which we are extremely grateful”.

 Hannah Worthington, Cockington Green Heart Access Officer said:

 “The level of involvement and dedication from our volunteers continues to amaze me.
 We’re particularly lucky to have had a number of voluntary Trainee Rangers with us over the last one to two years who have brought so much energy and so many ideas to the Green Heart Project.
 They really have played such an important part in helping us reach the high standards that have led to Cockington gaining this year’s Green Flag Award.
 The trainees have helped to support our community volunteers, and vice versa – it’s always so good to see everyone enjoying the volunteering experience!”

 The Trust’s voluntary trainee placement scheme is open to all and details of available positions are always listed on the Trust website.
 90 % of the trainees, that complete the Trust programme, go into paid employment in their chosen sector, which has provided them with valuable experience, training, and access to practical qualifications.

 Cockington has also received the much coveted additional Green Heritage Site Accreditation, a scheme supported by Historic England which acknowledges how the park’s historic landscape and buildings are celebrated and cared for.

 International Green Flag Award scheme manager Paul Todd said: